linux-system-roles/hpc/README.md

 ### hpc_manage_firewall

+Whether to run the linux-system-roles.firewall role to manage Firewall.

+Setting this variable to `true` does the following:

+1. Enable and start the firewall service.
-Whether to configure the default firewall zone to be trusted.
+2. Configure the default firewall zone to be trusted.

-This basically allows all connections.
+This, basically, allows all connections.
-This is a common practice with HPC workloads because connections are filtered by cloud providers.
+This is a common practice with HPC workloads because security is handled by cloud providers.

 This is a security measure and we want users to explicitly approve this action by setting this variable to `true`.